SENG330/course/assignment1.md

 # Changelog

+## 9.18
+- Collections.sort() sorts in ascending order, so return players in that order.
+- new and finalized tests added to InstructorTest.
+Need `Player.setPoints` and `Team.removePlayer` methods.

 ## 9/14
 - JetUML format is .jet, not .mdl
 - JetUML exports images, not PDF
 - clarified instructor test timeline
 - added mark breakdown for code in new section "Marks"
 - added Changelog :)

 # Overview
 For this, and the remaining assignments: